HLR/DomiKnowS/docs/developer/QUERY.md

 `DummySensor03`, similarly, returns a tensor of whose first dimension if 5.
 Each raw of the 100-dim vector will be associated with a word datanode in `emb` attribute.
 For instance, the second datanode of word have `'text'` attribute as string `'work'` and `'emb'` attribute as tensor `tensor([0.05, -0.94, ..., 2.72])`.

-#### DataNode creation

-When the builder recieve an update to a sensor whose concept's datanode are not yet initiated, the builder will create them first.

-The *value* determine how many new DataNodes are created.
-If the value is a list, then datanodes are created based on the length of the list.
-If the value is a tensor, then datanodes are created based on the first dimension of the tensor.
-Each datanode will be initiated with an index which indicated its matching with elements in the list or "row" in the tensor.

-The *value* cannot be **None** otherwise the *set* method logs an error and returns.

 #### DataNode(s) for concept

 If the *<conceptOrRelationName>* part of the *key* is a *concept* from the  [knowledge graph](KNOWLEDGE.md) then the **DataNodeBuilder** analyses the *value* and determines how many elements of the type specified by the third part of the *key* will be created or updated by this *value*.